Container Operational Evidence: Definition and Workflow

 How Is Container Operational Evidence Captured in the Field?

 Field technicians use the ConPDS Checker mobile application to capture container records directly at the depot, terminal, port, workshop, or wash bay.
-Checker reads ISO 6346 container numbers via AI-powered OCR, links every photo, video, and audio note to the correct container record, and syncs to the central platform — fully offline-capable.
-It works across all major container number layouts in all lighting conditions and container wear states.
+Checker reads ISO 6346 container numbers via on-device OCR with check-digit verification — wrong recognition flagged for retake or manual entry — links every photo, video, and audio note to the correct container record, and syncs to the central platform — fully offline-capable.
 Technicians can capture up to 30 seconds of video or spoken audio commentary per container, providing context that static photos alone cannot convey — critical for reefer compressor checks, repair findings, and damage walk-throughs.

 How Is Each Record Validated Against the Container Number Standard?